Bulletproof Stockings

-Bulletproof Stockings was an American Hasidic alternative rock band based in Crown Heights, New York.
+Bulletproof Stockings was an American Hasidic alternative rock band based in Crown Heights, New York City.
 Formed in 2011 by lead singer Perl Wolfe and ex-Hopewell drummer Dalia Shusterman, the group independently released its debut EP, Down to the Top the following year.
 They were noted for their unique sound among Jewish music, as well as their adherence to the prohibition of kol isha by performing for female-only audiences.

 Band history

-Origins (2011-2012)
+Origins (2011–2012)

 In 2011, singer-songwriter Perl Wolfe moved from Chicago to Brooklyn's Crown Heights neighborhood.
 There, she was introduced by a mutual friend to ex-Hopewell drummer Dalia Shusterman, and the two formed Bulletproof Stockings in December 2011.

-Down to the Top EP (2012-2015)
+Down to the Top EP (2012–2015)

 The band independently released their first official recording, Down to the Top EP, on April 1, 2012.

 A documentary about the band, The Bulletproof Stockings, was screened at the 2013 DOC NYC film festival.
-On August 7, 2014, the band performed at Arlene's Grocery in the Lower East Side.
+On August 7, 2014, the band performed at Arlene's Grocery on the Lower East Side.
 The show was filmed by the Oxygen Network for the reality show Living Different.

-National tour, Homeland Call Stomp, and separation (2015-2016)
+National tour, Homeland Call Stomp, and separation (2015–2016)

 In the spring of 2015, the band launched a Kickstarter campaign to fund their debut full-length album, announcing that they had begun recording at Strange Weather Studios with producers Marc Alan Goodman and Howie Feibusch and would soon release the album's first single, "Mind Clear".
 The campaign was successful, with the album set for release in late January 2016.

 In December 2015, the band embarked on their first national tour, the Homeland Winter tour, beginning with a Hanukkah concert at Webster Hall.
-The tour included stops in New York, Philadelphia, Washington, D.C., Orlando, Fort Lauderdale, San Francisco, Los Angeles, and Portland.
+The tour included stops in New York City, Philadelphia, Washington, D.C., Orlando, Fort Lauderdale, San Francisco, Los Angeles, and Portland.

 On April 8, 2016, the band announced via Facebook that they had disbanded, and that members would be "[moving] on to new chapters."
 Members of the group subsequently formed the projects PERL and the New Moon All Stars Party Band.